‘Teen Mom’ Jenelle Evans In Alleged Baby Bombshell Battle With Chelsea Houska

 “Omg!
 Blessings for your beautiful babies,” posted another.

-[Featured Image by John Parra/Getty Images for GBK Productions]
+[Featured Image by John Parra/Getty Images]